dandls/counterfactuals/tests/testthat/_snaps/FeatureTweaker.md

     `FeatureTweaker` can only handle standardized features in training data.

+# Initialization returns appropriate error message if `ktree` > total number of trees

+    `ktree` cannot be larger then the total number of trees in the random forest.

 # Returns error message if categorical variables are in training data

     `FeatureTweaker` cannot handle categorical variables in the training data.